betukay/Vegemite/README.md

 ## Usage

+After signing up, the use can upload new recipes and comment on other users activity.
+Through user authorization, they can only delete their own content.

 ## Contributing

 If you think you found a bug, please submit a new issue in the [issue tracker](https://github.com/betukay/Vegemite/issues).
 Try to be as detailed as possible so we can improve your user experience.